Bagheera22/binaryJson/README.md

 binary json format:
 - Quicker to read
-- In some caseses reduce the memory that uses.
+- In some cases reduce the memory that uses.
-- No need to parser elements before the element that you want it
+- No need to parse elements before the element that you want it

 # Comparative